scgenomics/introScRNAseqDataAnalysis.github.io/docs/index.md

 <!-- You can register your interest [through the Princess Maxima Academy]({{site.registration_url}}) -->

-You can register (Princess Maxima employees only) by sending an e-mail to us; see our  e-mail.
+You can register (Princess Maxima employees only) by sending a message to us; see our  e-mail.

 <!--
 -- or using this QR-code:<br>